Scheduling Your Session

 The Froggy Pose is where the baby appears to be holding his/her head in his/her hands.
 This pose is a composite manipulated in Photoshop.
 Babies are not strong enough to do this on their own and someone will be supporting baby’s head the entire time.
 The baby must be very sleepy to get this pose.
 If there is a pose you would rather I not do please inform me before our session begins.

 For Mom and Dad

 Mom & Dad you are a big part of the show.
 Photographing the connection between you and your baby is one of my all time favorite things!
-Just as they encourage in the hospital, skin to skin contact creates the most beautiful images, however if you are not comfortable with this that’s ok too.
-The love for your baby will be captured regardless of what you wear!
+Just as they encourage in the hospital, skin to skin contact creates the most beautiful images, however if you are not comfortable with this that’s ok..
+The love for your baby will be captured regardless.

-Dads: I suggest that you bring a formed fitting neutral solid colored t-shirt to wear with a good, formed fitting pair of pants (jeans are perfectly fine).
+Dads: If you are not going shirtless I suggest that you bring a formed fitting neutral solid colored t-shirt to wear with a good, formed fitting pair of pants (jeans are perfectly fine).
 You don’t want anything too bulky.
 Make sure your finger nails are clean and groomed as well.
-The nap of your neck may show, so make sure your hair line is shaven.
-If you prefer to be shirtless with your baby that is fine too!
+The nap of your neck may show, so make sure your hair line is shaven as well as trimming and grooming facial hair.

 Moms: Neutral colored belly bands are great to photograph you with your baby to get the skin to skin look.
 Tank tops work well too!
 Please try not to worry about your body’s appearance.
 I will be photographing you from right below your chest up, rest assured, I aim to photograph using flattering angles and light to bring out the natural beauty and connection between you and your baby which will be the focus in the image.
 Your body just carried the most precious gift on earth for 9 months, so don’t be too hard on yourself :)